tldr-pages/tldr/pages/common/convert.md

 `convert {{path/to/input_image.png}} -resize 640x480 {{path/to/output_image.png}}`

-- Scale an image to have a specified filesize:
+- Scale an image to have a specified file size:

 `convert {{path/to/input_image.png}} -define jpeg:extent=512kb {{path/to/output_image.jpg}}`